 When the water receded, the dead and injured lay everywhere.
 Bodies were even washed out of graves.
 To prevent disease, bodies were buried at sea but washed back ashore.
 Then they were burned in pyres.

 Photo from Wikipedia.

 At a time when people got their news from newspapers, and newspapers got their wire dispatches from just that—wire, news was slow coming out of Galveston at first because the hurricane destroyed bridges and blew down telegraph and telephone wires to the mainland.
 In some cases, messages were taken by boat from the island to the mainland and then overland to the nearest telegraph station.
 Train travel was disrupted across south Texas.

-As in many other cities, people in Fort Worth fretted over the safety of friends and family in Galveston.
+As in many other cities around Texas and beyond, people in Fort Worth fretted over the safety of friends and family in Galveston.